0x42697262/krulyuno-system-configs/README.md

 # krulyuno-system-configs
 Personal PKGBUILD for my arch setup.
-This repo is not for everyone to use since I am using this repo PKGBULID to track my changes in my arch setup.
+This repo is not for everyone to use since I am using this repo PKGBUILD to track my changes in my arch setup.

 # Dependencies
 ```bash